nikhilrayaprolu/tutor/docs/dev.rst

 You can then run your platform with the ``tutor.development`` settings.

-**Note**: containers are built on the Hawthorn release.
+**Note**: containers are built on the Ironwood release.
 If you are working on a different version of Open edX, you will have to rebuild the images with the right ``EDX_PLATFORM_VERSION`` argument.
 You may also want to change the ``EDX_PLATFORM_REPOSITORY`` argument to point to your own fork of edx-platform.

 Customised themes